scttdavs/scttdavs.github.io/_drafts/2020-05-05-becoming-a-recurser.md

 Nope, there is good news for us Javascript devs out there.
 A new language called [AssemblyScript][assemblyscript] has been created and is a subset of [TypeScript][typescript], with all the special types it needs to compile correctly to WebAssembly.

 There are some special caveats (with WebAssembly as a whole), such as you can only return numbers.
-If you return complex type, such as an array, or even a string, the number returned will point to the location in the shared memory buffer where you can retrieve the data.
-There are some nice loaders though, where this work is done for you, and you can return strings and typed arrays, but nothing else.
-This is one way in which it ensures that WebAssembly will guarantee quickness by limiting it to those types only.
+If you return complex type, such as an array, function, class instance, or even a string, the number returned will point to the location in the shared memory buffer where you can retrieve the data.
+There are some nice loaders though, where this work is done for you, and you can return strings and typed arrays, but not currently any other comlplex type.

 Here is a sample of AssemblyScript that just adds two 32 bit signed integers: